 Back to the star of this post: Lemon Blueberry Sheet Cake with Lemon Cream Cheese Frosting

-There are a couple ways you can handle this.
+There are a couple of ways you can handle this.
 After getting the entire cake mixed up, you can place the blueberries in a baggie with a few tablespoons of flour.
-Give them a gentle shake until the blueberries have a light coating of flour and then gently fold them into the batter.
-At this point you pour it all into the greased cookie sheet and bake it.
-The other option for those who don’t like extra steps, aka: people like me, is to pour the batter into the greased pan before adding the blueberries and then just sprinkling them evenly over the batter.
+Give them a gentle shake until the blueberries have a light coating of flour, and then gently fold them into the batter.
+At this point, you pour it all into the greased cookie sheet and bake it.
+The other option for those who don’t like extra steps, aka people like me, is to pour the batter into the greased pan before adding the blueberries and then just sprinkling them evenly over the batter.
 Like so:

-If you were making this in a bundt cake or even a 9×13 I wouldn’t tell you to do it this way, but with a sheet cake, even if the blueberries sink to the bottom, they are still kind of in the middle of the cake. 😉 It will look like this when it comes out of the oven.
+If you were making this in a bundt cake or even a 9×13, I wouldn’t tell you to do it this way.
+However, with a sheet cake, even if the blueberries sink to the bottom, they are still kind of in the middle of the cake. 😉 It will look like this when it comes out of the oven.

-Yes, you can use frozen blueberries, but it will most likely change the look of the cake and possible the texture a little bit.
-If you plan to use frozen blueberries you need to let them defrost as much as possible first and then strain them from the juice they make when they defrost.
-When you use a frozen blueberry it lets off moisture as it cooks.
+Yes, you can use frozen blueberries, but it will most likely change the look of the cake and possibly the texture a little bit.
+If you plan to use frozen blueberries, you need to let them defrost as much as possible first and then strain the juice from them that they make when they defrost.
+When you use frozen blueberries, it lets off moisture as it bakes.
 This causes there to be a little doughy or mushy spot around each blueberry.
 It will also most likely put some purple swirls into the cake from the juice that comes off as you stir them in.
 I would suggest trying to sprinkle them on top if possible…just be careful not to smash them as you pick them up.
 You will need to use about two cups of frozen berries.

 What Size is a Cookie Sheet?

-Some people call them cookie sheets, some people call them sheet pans, or half sheets, there are so many names.
-I call them cookie sheets or sheet pan.
-They are usually about 16x2x1.
-You can find them on Amazon or at kitchen supply stores or even Walmart and Target.
+Some people call them cookie sheets, some people call them sheet pans, or half sheets.
+There are so many names.
+I call them cookie sheets or sheet pans.
+They are usually about 13x18x1.
+You can find them on Amazon or at kitchen supply stores or even at Walmart and Target.

 What TEMPERATURE Do you bake a Sheet Cake on?

-You typically bake a Sheet Cake on 350 degrees for 20-25 minutes.
+You typically bake a sheet cake at 350 degrees for 20-25 minutes.
 The best way to tell when a cake is done is to poke it in the center with a clean toothpick.
-If the toothpick comes out without batter on it the cake is done.
-(With this particular cake the toothpick might look a little blue or purple if you hit a blueberry…just make sure its just blueberry juice and not batter.)
+If the toothpick comes out without batter on it, the cake is done.
+(With this particular cake, the toothpick might look a little blue or purple if you hit a blueberry…just make sure it’s just blueberry juice and not batter.)